 Ahmad Sharawi is a research assistant with The Washington Institute’sRubin Family Arab Politics Program.
+He specializes in political and economic affairs of the Levant, North Africa, and Gulf regions.

 In the wake of the devastating earthquake, an outpouring of solidarity and social mobilization has taken place in the country at a grassroots level.
 The complexity of the situation from a logistical and geographical standpoint helps explain Morocco’s reluctance to indiscriminately accept all international aid offers.